jnstockley/AddressBookCLI/README.md

 Wow its been a while since I posted an update here!
 First off I am currently working on a version 2.0 which will include some major changes.
 Ill list a few bellow.
 That list is subject to change!
 Also I am looking for some beta testers.
 I will release a beta version of this in the coming weeks.
 If youd like to be on the list tweet on @jackstockley_ or add your request to the beta tester issue!

+Mini Update!!
+   I have 90% of the backend written, need to test it out still!
+I am starting to write the frontend of the sotware now!
+   I will relase a beta jar of addressBook 2.0 when I have done some testing!
+Stay Tuned!

 Changes coming in version 2.0!
    1. Logging system ✔️
    2. Ability to add multiple addresses, occupations, and people at the same time ✔️